Metacello/metacello/docs/MetacelloUserGuide.md

 ```

 Here is a variant
-of the same expression with the (current) default values explicitly specified:
+of the same expression with the default version explicitly specified (the default repository description varies depending upon the platform that you are running on):

 ```Smalltalk
 Metacello new